tjfulle/matmodlab/source/quickstart.rst

 Quick Start Guide
 #################

-The steps for running a simulation in *matmodlab* are
+The steps for running a simulation in Matmodlab are

 * :ref:`setup_and_build`
 * :ref:`prepare_input`